 "At that age, it doesn't really matter.
 You just think they're trying lots of different things, so I never made a fuss about it.

 "But when he was four years old, Nick told me that God had made a mistake, and he should have been a girl.
 I asked my GP what I should do.
 He told me to wait and see, and that it might just be a phase and go away.
 But it didn't.
 It got stronger.

 "One day, when Nick was six, we were in the car and he asked me when he could have the operation to cut off his 'willy' and give him a 'fanny'.
 His older cousin had told him about these things.

 "I spoke to a friend who's a psychiatrist.
-He said I should contact the Tavistock Clinic [now The Tavistock and Portman service for children and young people with gender identity issues].
+He said I should contact the Tavistock Clinic [now the Gender Identity Development Service (GIDS)for children and young people with gender identity issues].